 “Teams respond well to people they experience as genuine,” says Winters.
 “Relationships with teams improve as people sense they are truly being listened to rather than neglected or taken for granted.”

 Mindfulness also develops empathy for others, a vital trait for sustaining productive working relationships.
-And noticing how others respond to your leadership is valuable feedback in recognizing what’s effective and what is less helpful leadership behavior.
+And noticing how others respond to your leadership is valuable feedback in recognising what’s effective and what is less helpful leadership behavior.

 Stress buster, innovation buster